GraniLuk/YouTubeToMarkdown/AUDIO_FALLBACK.md

 - `TRANSCRIPTS_DISABLED_FALLBACK_SUCCEEDED` - Fallback worked after transcript API failed
 - `NO_TRANSCRIPT_FOUND_FALLBACK_SUCCEEDED` - Fallback worked after no transcript found

+**Note:** Live streams and upcoming scheduled videos are NOT added to the index.
+They will be skipped during processing and can be retried on subsequent runs once they become available.

 These markers prevent re-attempting failed videos on subsequent runs.

 ## Disabling the Fallback